ghi-electronics/duelink-website/static/code/driver/gdl-spghizzy-d-readme.txt

 1. Make sure status LED is blinking first.
 2. Press LRD button:
-    - Two eye leds turn on with white color (white color is a combination of red,green,blue)
+    - Two eye leds will be on with white color (white color is a combination of red,green,blue).
-    - Two ear leds turn on
+    - Two ear leds will be on.
-    - Mouth leds turn on
+    - Mouth leds will be on.
-    - Short Beep sound is played
+    - Short Beep sound will be played.
-3. Release LRD buttons, eye, ear, mouth leds are off
+3. Release LRD buttons: Eye, ear, mouth leds will be off.
 4. Press button RST for reset.